 It is important to remember that every alleged offender in Texas is presumed innocent and a prosecutor is required to prove that person’s guilt beyond a reasonable doubt in order to convict him or her of a criminal offense.
 No individual should say anything to authorities about any alleged crime without legal representation.

-If you were arrested in the greater Denton County area for any kind of alleged criminal offense, it will be in your best interest to contact Law Offices of Richard C. McConathy as soon as possible.
-Denton criminal defense lawyers Richard McConathy and Brian Bolton represent clients charged with driving while intoxicated (DWI) or any one of a number of other alleged crimes in Lewisville, Little Elm, Highland Village, Argyle, Flower Mound, The Colony, and many surrounding areas of Denton County.
+If you were arrested in the greater Denton County area for any kind of alleged criminal offense, it will be in your best interest to contact the Law Offices of Richard C. McConathy as soon as possible.
+Denton criminal defense lawyer Richard McConathy represents clients charged with driving while intoxicated (DWI) or any one of a number of other alleged crimes.

 - Denton County DWI

 - Crimes of Violence

 - Domestic Violence

 - Misdemeanor Charges

 - Felony Charges